 DTE Sends: B System Confirms: b (if playing/paused) or s (otherwise) Query Parallel Input Status DTE Sends: Q System Confirms: one status byte read from the parallel input This command is usually used when the parallel inputs are connected to switches, sensors and/or other similar devices, and you want to know the on/off status of these devices.
 Note that, although the status of these devices can be read, they cannot be used to trigger the audio because the Parallel Interface is disabled when the Serial Port is enabled.
 The status byte has T1 as the LSB and T8 as the MSB.
 Note that an input is at logic "1" when connected to +5V or left unconnected, and it is at logic "0" when connected to 0V (the ground).
 This command can be issued at any time.
-Script Command DTE Sends: C###C (### is one line of script commands) System Confirms: c###c (### is an echo of the script line) For example, if you send "CF001W00020F002C" then the system would confirm with "cf001w00020f002c" as the characters are being received.
-Upon receipt of the second 'C', the system would execute this script line as described below: play file 001 (F001), wait 2 seconds (W00020), play file 002 (F002).
+Script Command DTE Sends: C###C (### is one line of script commands) System Confirms: c###c (### is an echo of the script line) For example, if you send "CF001F002C" then the confirmation will be "cf001f002c".
+If a Script command is received when the system is busy, it will be executed when the system is no longer busy.
+A script command will be denied with the error code 'e' if there is already a script command waiting for execution.
 Refer to the 'Script Playback Mode' section for details on how to write the script.
 Relay On (EM38A-R & EM38A-X only) DTE Sends: XN# (# is the relay number) System Confirms: xn# (# is the same relay number as above) For example, "XN3" turns on relay #3.
 To turn on all relays, use "XNN".
 This command can be issued at any time.
 Relay Off (EM38A-R & EM38A-X only) DTE Sends: XF# (# is the relay number) System Confirms: xf# (# is the same relay number as above) For example, "XF2" turns off relay #2.
 To turn off all relays, use "XFF".
 This command can be issued at any time.
 Send Binary to Relay (EM38A-R & EM38A-X only) DTE Sends: Xnnn (nnn is a 3-digit number with leading zeros) System Confirms: xnnn (nnn is the same number as above) For example, "X005" turns on relay #1 and #3 and turns off all others because the binary code for 005 is 00000101.
 Get Current Relay Status (EM38A-R & EM38A-X only) DTE Sends: Y System Confirms: nnn nnn is a 3-digit number equal to the decimal value of the binary form of the relays.
 For example, if nnn=128 (binary form 10000000) then relay #8 (MSB of the binary form) is on and others are off.
-Set Volume DTE Sends: V##nn System Confirms: x##nn (##nn is the same number as above) Ranging from 00 (silence) to 64 (loudest), ## and nn are the 2-digit volume level for the left and right channels respectively.
+Set Volume DTE Sends: V##nn System Confirms: v##nn (##nn is the same number as above) Ranging from 00 (silence) to 64 (loudest), ## and nn are the 2-digit volume level for the left and right channels respectively.
 The physical volume knob, however, is still functional and sets the max. which is divided into 64 levels for this command to set.
 Get Volume DTE Sends: W System Confirms: ##nn and nn are the 2-digit volume level for the left and right channels respectively.